GreenMarioX/CSE220-RecitationNotes/Week of 8-26/SSHsetup.md

 9. Give your SSH key a descriptive title and click "Add SSH key".

 That's it!
 You have successfully set up SSH on GitHub for both Mac and Windows.

+## Troubleshooting
+If you are having trouble with setting up SSH, either come to TA office hours, follow a YouTube tutorial, or utilize the official GitHub documentation.